3gstudent/Winpcap_Install/README.md

 # Winpcap_Install
-Auto install winpcap on Windows(command line)
+Auto install Winpcap on Windows(command line)

+Use to start masscan or nmap.Maybe other tools need more files of Winpcap.

 Author: 3gstudent@3gstudent